vrmshamba/mediatec-insights/_posts/2018-07-23-global-advertising-trillion-inflection.markdown

 1. WARC Global Ad Spend Outlook 2024/25.
 2. PwC Global Entertainment & Media Outlook 2024–2028.
 3. Zenith Media Advertising Expenditure Forecasts 2025.

-You, a bobsleder!?
-That I'd like to see!
-No!
-The kind with looting and maybe starting a few fires!
-Good news, everyone!
-There's a report on TV with some very bad news!
-When I was first asked to make a film about my nephew, Hubert Farnsworth, I thought "Why should I?"
-Then later, Leela made the film.
-But if I did make it, you can bet there would have been more topless women on motorcycles.
-Roll film!

-Eeeee!
-Now say "nuclear wessels"!
-Why did you bring us here?
-Yeah, and if you were the pope they'd be all, "Straighten your pope hat."
-And "Put on your good vestments."
-That's the ONLY thing about being a slave.